Buffalo Gap Heritage Audio Tour

 Transcription

-Here’s a fun fact: The camp was named after Private David B. Barkley, a World War I hero, but someone accidentally added an extra “e” to his last name—and the mistake stuck!
+And here’s a little-known fact: The camp was named after Private David B. Barkley, a World War I hero.
+But someone made a spelling error when naming it—adding an extra “e” to his last name—and it stuck!

-As you leave, picture the marching soldiers and the distant sounds of military drills.
-Now, let’s go even further back in time to when Buffalo Gap was a thriving frontier town.
+Now, let’s step back even further to the days when Buffalo Gap was a booming frontier town.